Jony Ive: Public image

-Ive is widely known for his minimalist, downplayed sense of style and presentation of self.
+Ive is known for his minimalist, downplayed sense of style and presentation of self.
 Chief among his public image is his "nearly shaved head and tightly trimmed beard".
 It is estimated that Ive first shaved his head in a tight buzzcut and coupled it with stubble when, in 2001, aged 34, he was promoted to vice president of industrial design at Apple.
 His look had him referred to as one of the "100 Most Powerful Bald Men in the World" by GQ in their 2013 listing.
 Known for its minimalist look, it has inspired Halloween costumes, grooming regimens, and a small-scale fashion movement, among other things.

-He has been known to sport "signature looks" that include: multi-colored pied-de-poule suits, painter's pants, canvas pants, linen button down shirts, Clarks Wallabees, and mono-colored t-shirts.
-His favorite tailor is reportedly British clothier Thomas Mahon.

-Ive's voice, used in Apple's marketing and promotional videos since 1994, has been noted for its Essex accent and reserved, loquacious style of speech.
+He has been known to sport "signature looks" that include: multi-coloured pied-de-poule suits, painter's pants, canvas pants, linen button down shirts, Clarks Wallabees, and mono-coloured t-shirts.
+His favourite tailor is reportedly British clothier Thomas Mahon.
+Ive's voice, used in Apple's marketing and promotional videos since 1994, has been noted for its Essex accent and reserved style of speech.

 Influences

-The work and principles of Dieter Rams, the chief designer at Braun from 1961 until 1995, influenced Ive's work.
+The work and principles of Dieter Rams, the chief designer of Braun from 1961 until 1995, influenced Ive's work.
 In Gary Hustwit's documentary film Objectified (2009), Rams says that Apple is one of only a handful of companies existing today that design products according to his ten principles of good design.
+Ive contributed an essay to a 2011 Rams monograph, Dieter Rams: As Little Design as Possible.

 He is also said to have been influenced by the Bauhaus tradition (known for its credos form follows function and less is more), which emerged in Germany during the 1920s and became a staple design approach adopted by the Ulm School of Design during the 1950s.
-The Bauhaus / Ulm design style was also adopted during the 1980s by luxury automotive brand Audi, which also influenced Jonathan Ive's designs (particularly his work with Apple), and has garnered comparisons in color stencil, structure, and lighting design.
+The Bauhaus / Ulm design style was also adopted during the 1980s by luxury automotive brand Audi, which also influenced Jonathan Ive's designs (particularly his work with Apple), and has garnered comparisons in colour stencil, structure, and lighting design.

 Personal life

-While he was attending secondary school at Walton High School in Stafford he met his future wife, British writer and historian Heather Pegg Ive in 1987.
-He and Pegg have two sons.
+While he was attending secondary school at Walton High School in Stafford he met his future wife, British writer Heather Pegg in 1987.
+They have two sons.
 His family resides in the Pacific Heights neighbourhood of San Francisco, California.
 Their home was purchased for US$17 million in 2012.
 While at Apple, Ive commuted an hour and a half from San Francisco to Cupertino every day.
 He said in 2014 that if his work at Apple ever became substandard, he would "make things for [himself], for [his] friends at home instead".
+Ive also owns a house in the Cotswolds.

 According to the Sunday Times Rich List in 2019, Ive was worth an estimated £192 million.

-Known to live a reserved, private home life, he shuns publicity.
+Ive is known to live a reserved, private home life and to shun publicity.

+In March 2025, he was a guest on Desert Island Discs.